 Roo-ver will be controlled from Earth and collect lunar soil, known as regolith.

-Why do we want oxygen from the soil?
+Why do we want lunar regolith?

-Why do we want oxygen from the soil?
+Why do we want lunar regolith?

-Oxygen is a key element of rocket fuel.
+It’s also key element of rocket fuel.
 Producing rocket fuel on the Moon would support future missions to Mars.

 Who is building Roo-ver?